-Another feature of our algorithm is the rotationally invariance (i.e. filtering a rotated image and rotating a filtered image produce identical results), because we used disk-shaped subwindows.
-This makes our method different from many other fast filtering techniques that are not rotationally invariant (e.g. domain transform [8]).
+Our algorithm also has the benefit of rotational invariance (i.e. filtering a rotated image and rotating a filtered image produce identical results), because we used disk-shaped subwindows.
+This makes our method different from many other fast filtering techniques that are not rotationally invariant (e.g. the domain transform [6]).
 An example is shown in Fig. 6.